Chase Freedom: A More Rewarding Way to Shop

 Great Sign-Up Bonus

 You can almost always get a great sign up bonus when you sign up for a new Chase Freedom card.
-The current sign up bonus is $100 after you spend $500 on purchases within the first 3 months from account opening.
-That’s a nice chunk of change just for getting a new card.
+The current limited time sign up bonus is $150 after you spend $500 on purchases within the first 3 months from account opening.
+That's a nice chunk of change just for getting a new card.

 You'll also get a 0% intro APR for 15 months on purchases and balance transfers.
 After that, the APR will be 13.99-22.99% variable.